Qorbanot & Today's Church

 o Only 10% of churches have active teaching programs on giving

-The statistical observations noted above seem to suggest that Offertory Giving may have waning importance among practicing Christians.
+Modern church practices seem to suggest that the Offertory Process may have waning importance in worship as well.

 Local Church Practices